 9.1.2 Pre-conditions

 The University of Nee's basketball team is playing the last game of the tournament against a visiting team from the University of Zee.
 This is a home game for the University of Nee so its players would be participating in person at the Nee city basketball gymnasium.
-However, the team from the University of Zee are flying in from another country, but due to bad weather, two players from the University of Zee, the team's MVP, David and another player Steve flights and would have to join the game virtually from location A, respectively.
+However, the team from the University of Zee are flying in from another country, but due to bad weather, two players from the University of Zee, the team's MVP, David and another player Steve flights were delayed so they would have to join the game virtually from location A.

-As a result, the basketball players involved in this game are in two different locations, Nee city basketball gymnasium and location A. The immersive services at these locations are provided by Operators NeCom and ZeCom, respectively.
+As a result, the basketball players involved in this game are in two different locations, Nee city basketball gymnasium and location A. The immersive services at these locations are provided by Network Operators NeCom and ZeCom, respectively.
 Each location is outfitted with equipment (e.g. camera, sensors and edge computing resources) to support the immersive experience.
 Each player wears immersive gears including HMD/AR glasses and motion capturing devices such as haptics gloves, smart watches and compute puck/phones.

-There are also dance routines performed by twelve cheerleaders physically present at the Nee city basketball gymnasium and three virtual cheerleaders at location B with the immersive experience in that location provided by Operator TeCom.
+There are also dance routines performed by twelve cheerleaders physically present at the Nee city basketball gymnasium and three virtual cheerleaders at location B with the immersive experience in that location provided by Network Operator TeCom.
 Each cheerleader would also wear HMD/AR glasses and haptics gloves.

 Also viewing the game are spectators (approximately one hundred people), some of whom are in-person at the Nee city basketball gymnasium and many more watching remotely.
 Leveraging high resolution 360o 2D/3D content streaming techniques, the in-person spectators view the game using HMD/AR glasses while the remote spectators can watch the game using the HMD, tablet, or even their phones.